marydavis/let-it-glow/README.md

  #### Next Steps
   1. Make changes to the code for different colors or timing and "save as" your own file.
-  1. Click the "checkmark" to make sure it compiles.
+  1. Compile the code by clicking the "checkmark".
-  1. Click the "right-arrow" to upload.
+  1. Upload this code to your board by clicking Upload.
   1. See your changes go live!